lousousa/job-finder/README.md

 ## Description

-It's a simple crawler system that checks a pre-defined "job offers" web page, then sends an SMS for my phone number when finding some updated posts including the terms I was looking for.
+It's a crawler system that checks a pre-defined "job offers" web page, then sends an SMS for my phone number when finding some updated posts including the terms I was looking for.
 I decided to capture the Themos Vagas blog info for this project, once I live in Teresina City (Piaui, Brazil).

 The behavior of the system is also simple, and described on the following flow:
 1) There is a crawler which reads the list of posts on the desired page, filtered by a specific search;